 - The anesthesia dosage is not calculated correctly.
 An anesthesiologist has one of the most important jobs before and during surgery.
 They are supposed to calculate the amount of anesthesia a patient will need to ensure they are properly sedated.
 Deadly mistakes happen when anesthesia isn’t dosed correctly.
 There’s a chance a patient may wake up during surgery if not given enough anesthesia, which is referred to as patient awareness.
 They’re also likely to experience unnecessary pain.
 If they’re given too much, they may suffer permanent brain damage because the brain won’t get the oxygen it needs during the procedure.

 - Foreign objects are left in a patient’s body.
 Surgeries often require a variety of medical tools and equipment.
 If a surgeon or surgical team member is careless, foreign objects like clamps, gauze, or even scalpels can be left inside a patient’s body.
 Severe infection and additional surgeries are often needed when this happens.
 Additional surgeries can put a patient at risk for greater complications and significantly extend their recovery period.

 - A surgeon inflicts nerve damage on a patient.
 A surgeon is trusted to have steady hands and excellent vision.
 In the event of even just a small tremor, serious nerve injuries can occur.

 Consequences of Surgical Errors

 While surgical errors happen for a variety of reasons, their occurrences are never, under any circumstances, acceptable.
 Medical malpractice cases are often incredibly complex.
 Let our team handle the legal burdens of your case, so you can focus on your recovery.
 We serve clients in Baltimore and the surrounding areas.
-Contact our office today for a free consultation at 800-895-5333 or 410-234-0100.
+Contact our office today for a free consultation.